nanocosmos/demo/README.md

 ﻿# Release History

-# [3.15.2]
+# [3.15.3]

 ## Release Notes

-With this release come two new features and some patches.
-The one feature is about firing 'onError' with new error codes in case of a setup error.
+With this release come new features and some patches.
+One feature is about firing 'onError' with new error codes in case of a setup error.
 See the docs for more information (https://demo.nanocosmos.de/nanoplayer/docs/nanoplayer/NanoPlayer.html#toc21__anchor).
+Also a warnings will be fired if config properties are not valid or from wrong type.
 The other introduces a new metrics api which enables internal event logging and data aggregation with a nanocosmos backend.
 Please contact our sales team (mailto:sales@nanocosmos.de) for more information and see './js/nanoplayer-metrics-config.js' in the 'Demo Package'.
 This release also includes patches for IE/Edge regarding play stats and stable playback after viewport lost.
 Now also 'Windows 10' will be detected correctly and on 'Destroy' pause will be fired only if playing.